 However, I adjusted the way my newborn children latched to ensure properly flanged lips and tight seal around the nipple.
 The perfect hold was different for both of my children.
 Therefore, it may or may not be different for you and your children as well.

-Reasons for nipple pain are:
+Reasons for nipple pain while breastfeeding are:

 Approximately 2-5 days after childbirth a mother’s breastmilk comes in and the breasts engorge.
 When the breast engorges the nipple shortens and the latch become shallow.
 That can lead to nipple pain during latching.
 It should subside within the first 30 seconds of latching.
 If it does not, then the latch should be readjusted.

 If you have pain beyond 30 seconds of latching, you should consider seeing a lactation counselor or IBCLC as there could be anatomical or medical reasons (tongue-tie, lip-tie, thrush, etc.) for your issues.

 Call or e-mail me or the CLC/IBCLC of your choice for any questions and concerns.